 The M.Sc.
 Spatial Planning is a one-year program, which serves especially to prepare students for working in international fields of operation in science and research, but also in practice-related occupational fields in spatial planning which require a close link between research and practice.
 This approach takes into account the increasing demands of professional practice for scientifically based planning knowledge and for skills in managing large-scale projects on all levels of planning and decision- making in the context of spatial planning as well as skills in managing interdisciplinary task forces.
 Students are selected on the basis of their application and their previous education.
 The minimum entry requirement is a Bachelor or Diploma degree (at least “satisfactory” [3.0]) with at least 240 ECTS in spatial planning or other related disciplines like geography, urban planning or architecture.

 Depending on the previous degree, the previous study time, additional courses and if applicable working experience in the field of spatial/urban planning, an application for the Master program can be granted even with less than 240 ECTS.
 The Master Admission Board decides individually whether the conditions for the enrolment are given.
 If it should not be possible to make a decision based on the submitted application documents handed in by applicants from related disciplines, submission of additional supporting documentation might be required.
 This supporting documentation may include proof of mentioned professional activities realized after the first professional degree as well as additional evidence that helps to determine whether the admission requirements are met or not.
-Take a look at the details of the admission procedure.

 The International Office is responsible for admissions of students who graduated at a school outside of Germany.